We Will Beat Any Competitor’s Written Estimate for Oil Tank Removal!

-Yes, if they are staying with oil heat – if they are planning to switch to gas, you should look at the ProGuard charges so you understand.
-There is a $500 service fee to remove the tank and a $2500 deductible fee.
-Also, you must use oil for 12 more months after the underground tank is removed.
+Keep in mind that there is a $500 service fee to remove the tank, as well as a $2500 deductible fee.
+Also, you must use oil for at least 12 more months after the underground tank is removed.

-The DEP wants to know that there is nothing remaining in the soil and/or water above the state criteria (published).
+Yes - all discharges must be reported to the NJDEP.
+The DEP wants to know if there is anything in the soil and/or water that does not meet the official state criteria.
 Samples are collected and analyzed at a certified laboratory.
-The results are compiled into a report and that is sent to NJDEP asking for the No Further Action letter.
-The entire process from tank removal to the No Further Action letter takes about 2-3 months.
+The results are then compiled into a report and sent to NJDEP, asking for a No Further Action letter.

 What People Are Saying About Us Online